Geebs Coaching

 It is not a discipline problem.
 You apply discipline everywhere else: the work gets done, the obligations get met, the people depending on you are taken care of.
 Fitness falls apart for a different reason — almost every plan you've tried was built for someone with time you simply do not have.

 Geebs Coaching is built the other way around.
-It is 1:1 online coaching for men 25-40 with a packed professional calendar and packed weeks, designed to fit the schedule you actually have — not the one a generic program quietly assumes you have.
+It is 1:1 online coaching for busy professionals with packed calendars and packed weeks, designed to fit the schedule you actually have — not the one a generic program quietly assumes you have.
+A packed calendar is the binding constraint, not discipline — and this is the version built for that.
+If you're searching for an online fitness coach for busy professionals, this is the version built for that search.

 Why the usual plans don't survive your week